Balseayed/IT-Infrastructure-Labs/Windows-Server/IT-Delegation-and-Access-Control/README.md

 Create Computer objects
 ```

-The permission was applied on the default `Computers` container.

 ![Computers Container Domain Join Permission](./Screenshots/20-computers-container-domain-join-permissions.png)

 This allows workstation support to join computers to the domain without using a Domain Admin account.

+The workstation support account successfully joined a new computer to the domain.

-The test was done using:
+The account used for the test was:

 ```text
 pa-ws.danish
 ```

-The new computer was:
+The computer joined to the domain was:

 ```text
 DYS-HR-03